cudawarped/opencv/modules/core/doc/cuda.markdown

 dstDevice.download(dst);
 ```

 @warning The example above shows how to use the cv::cuda namespace and the GpuMat class, but it is not optimal for performance.
 A more realistic scenario for using CUDA is when you have multiple complex operations to perform on the device.
-As explained in the next section, there are several factors that affect the speed and efficiency of CUDA operations, such as data transfer, memory allocation, and kernel launch.
+As explained in the next section, there are several factors that affect the speed and efficiency of CUDA operations, such as data transfer, memory allocation, and kernel launch latency.
 Uploading and downloading data for each operation is very costly and should be avoided as much as possible.
 Moreover, some OpenCV functions have subtle differences when used in the cuda namespace, which may also impact the performance.
 Therefore, you should always measure and compare the CPU and GPU performance for your specific use case and optimize your code accordingly.

 ### Differences between host and device functions
 Although the cv::cuda namespace provides many functions that are similar to the host functions in the cv namespace, there are some important differences that you should be aware of when using the CUDA API.
 These differences are mainly related to the availability, functionality, and performance of the device functions.